ryanw2961/csci3022_Wills/resources/syllabus.md

 **Homework**: Homework will be assigned roughly every two weeks and due by 5pm on Fridays on Moodle.
 Assignments will be a mix of theoretical and computational problems.
 The theoretical problems may include by-hand computations and simple proofs.
 The computational problems will involve doing some analysis on data in Python.
 All assignments will be completed and submitted in Jupyter Notebooks.
 You are allotted **THREE** late days that may be used for homework over the entire semester.
 Submitting an assignment between 1 second and 23 hrs, 59 minutes, 59 seconds late constitutes 1 late day.
 After you have expended your allotted late days late homework will **NOT** be accepted or graded. **Your lowest homework score will be dropped**.
 You are expected to write up your solutions neatly, with full explanations and justifications.
 You may discuss problems with your classmates, **but all work must be your own**.
 See the **Collaboration Policy** below for more details.

-**Course Participation**: Occasionally we will solve a short (5-10 minutes) tutorial problem as a class either on paper which you will submit at the end of class, or as a quick Moodle quiz.
-Your course participation grade will be determined by 80% of the given tutorial problems (e.g. if we give 10 tutorial problems we will drop two of them.)
-Dropped tutorial problems are to account for routine absences like minor illnesses and other unavoidable events.
-You may not make up tutorial problems except in very extreme circumstances.
-Attempts to subvert the integrity of participation assignments will be considered an Honor Code violation and will be met with measurable consequences.
+**Quizlets**:  Occasionally we will post a short exercise (“quizlet”) on Moodle to be completed before the next class meeting.
+For example, if we post the quizlet on Monday after class, it will be due by 12 PM on Wednesday afternoon.
+These exercises will build on examples and concepts reviewed in class.
+Thus, if you attend class, they will be relatively short and sweet (5-15 minutes expected).
+We will announce these exercises in class and/or on Piazza, and post them on Moodle.
+If you miss class, it is your responsibility to check for quizlet updates.
+Your lowest quizlet score will be dropped.

 **Exams**: There will be an evening midterm on October 10th (Tentatively from 6:30 to 7:50 PM) and a final exam given during the university scheduled final examination time.
 The final exam will be **cumulative** but will emphasize material covered after the midterm.
 Note that due to university regulations, **final exams can only be rescheduled due to official university excused absences**.
 Please plan your holiday travel accordingly.